-The school did not receive pupil premium funding from the local authorities but did receive £,1000 per CLA learner from the Northeast Lincolnshire Virtual Head in July 2023 and from Northeast Lincolnshire in June 2023, a further Covid recovery payment of £38,000 was granted.

-This statement outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged learners last academic year.
+The school did not receive pupil premium funding from the local authorities but did receive £1000 per CLA learner from North East Lincolnshire Virtual head in July 23 and Covid recovery fund for £38000 from North East Lincolnshire in June 23.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged learners last academic year.

-School Overview
+School overview

-Detail Data

-Number of learners in school 95

-Proportion (%) of pupil premium eligible 8% of learners CLA 100% of learners have an EHCP

-learners 39% identified as being at risk of being socio-

-economically disadvantaged

-Academic year/years that our current pupil 2023/24 - 2026/27

-premium strategy plan covers

-Date this statement was published 01.09.23

-Date on which it will be reviewed 31.08.24

-Statement authorised by Steven Broderick, Principal

-Pupil premium lead Harriet Barber, Assistant Principal

-Governor / Trustee lead Andy Patterson, School Advisory Panel Member

-from Melrose for compliance and lead for

-disadvantaged learners
+Detail Data Number of learners in school 95 Proportion (%) of pupil premium eligible learners 8% of learners CLA 100% of Learners have an EHCP 71% of our learners are in the lowest 3 Dicel for deprivation in the country 49% are in the the lowest.
+Academic year/years that our current pupil premium strategy plan covers.
+2023/24 - 2026/27 Date this statement was published 1/8/23 - reviewed 30/5/24 Date on which it will be reviewed 29/7/24 Statement authorised by Steven Broderick Principal Pupil premium lead Harriet Barber, Assistant Principal (S Broderick from 31 st May) Governor / Trustee lead Tracey Storey, Executive Chair & CEO of Melrose Education

-Funding Overview
+Funding overview

-Detail Amount

-Pupil premium funding allocation this £1,000 each from the Virtual Head for our CLA
+Detail Amount Pupil premium funding allocation this academic year £1000 each from our virtual head for our CLA learners Recovery premium funding allocation this academic year £38000 (received June 23 Pupil premium (and recovery premium) funding carried forward from previous years £0 Total budget for this academic year £45000

-academic year learners

-Recovery premium funding allocation this £38,000 (received June 2023)

-academic year

-Pupil premium (and recovery premium) £O
+Part A: Pupil premium strategy plan

-funding carried forward from previous years

-Total budget for this academic year £45,000

-Part A: Pupil Premium Strategy Plan Statement of Intent
+Statement of intent

-Our intention is that all learners, irrespective of their background or the challenges they face, fulfil their potential, and become the best version of themselves making steps in their lives with confidence, resilience, and an aspiration to achieve lifelong success.
+Our intention is that all learners, irrespective of their background or the challenges they face, fulfil their potential and become the best version of themselves making steps in their lives with confidence, resilience, and an aspiration to achieve lifelong success.

 With the use of the Covid recovery fund we were able to run our first ever summer school sessions over the August of 2023.
 Using guidance from the tiered model and 'menu' of approaches from the EEF (Education Endowment Foundation) we developed a strategy for the allocation of spending to support.

-- 1. High Quality Teaching
+- 1- High Quality Teaching

-- 2. Targeted Academic Support
+- 2- Targeted Academic Support

-- 3. Wider Strategies (such as extracurricular activities and supporting attendance)
+- 3- Wider Strategies (such as extracurricular activities and supporting attendance).

-We aspire for our pupil premium learners to have outcomes for outcomes and attendance figures that are on par with non-pupil premium learners, whilst at the same time ensuring that all vulnerable learners are supported, as well as ensuring that non-disadvantaged learners' emotional development and attainment is also improved.
+We aspire for our pupil premium learners to have outcomes for outcomes and attendance figures that are on par with non-pupil premium learners, whilst at the same time ensuring that all vulnerable learners are supported, as well as ensuring that nondisadvantaged students' emotional development and attainment is also improved.

-A key part of our approach to closing the gap in emotional development and attainment is a relentless drive towards ensuring that all learners are emotionally regulated to access our high-quality teaching by continuously reviewing and developing our professional development opportunities for staff, investing in training and support for staff at all stages of their careers, as well as considering the recruitment and retention opportunities that exist for staff.
+A key part of our approach to closing the gap in emotional development and attainment is a relentless drive towards ensuring that all students are emotionally regulated to access our high-quality teaching by continuously reviewing and developing our professional development opportunities for staff, investing in training and support for staff at all stages of their careers, as well as considering the recruitment and retention opportunities that exist for staff.